 Skiing is a pleasure!
 You don’t have to be an expert in skiing to fully enjoy the slopes.
 Admittedly, learning how to ski can be challenging, but it’s worthwhile.
-There are ski resorts which are especially suited for beginners eager to learn to ski.
-These ski resorts have a variety of easy and wide slopes, training areas, numerous practice lifts and rather easy valley runs.
-Good ski schools, as well as private instructors, also contribute to an enjoyable experience on the slopes for beginners.
+There are ski resorts that are especially suited for beginners who are eager to learn to ski.
+These ski resorts have a variety of gently, wide slopes, training areas, numerous practice lifts and rather easy valley runs.
+Good ski schools, as well as private instructors also contribute to an overall enjoyable experience on the slopes for beginners.

-We, the CheckYeti team, have visited numerous ski resorts in the Alps.
-In the following, we present you with the top 5 ski resorts for beginners.
-These resorts provide you with a beginner-friendly environment making sure that you learn to ski in no time at all and enjoy every minute of it.
+The CheckYeti team has visited numerous ski resorts in the Alps and presents you with the top 5 ski resorts for beginners.
+These resorts provide you with a beginner-friendly environment , so that you can learn to ski in no time at all and enjoy every minute of it:

 - Learn to ski in Méribel: a paradise for beginners amidst the French Alps

 - Learn to ski in Zermatt: start high, aim higher

 - Learn to ski in Zell am See: down to earth and versatile